We don’t have dictionaries of slang, but this list of Irish slang words you need to know is the closest you’ll get.

 13. Dander – a stroll

-Dander is used to describe walking or strolling.
+Dander is an Irish slang word used to describe walking or strolling.

 Example: ‘Do you want to come for a dander round the park?’